Prag8855/aab/content/guides/german-health-insurance.md

 [^57]: Citation needed - EU health insurance covers you until you start working
 [^58]: Citation needed - Private makes most sense for self-employed students
 [^59]: Citation needed - Public usually the best option for students
+[^61]: Citation needed - Feather is an agent
+[^60]: Citation needed - Private healthcare is unlimited
-[^61]: Citation needed - Feather is an agent[^63]: Citation needed - Private better and cheaper for young, wealthy people
+[^62]: Citation needed - Minimum cost for health insurance
+[^63]: Citation needed - Private better and cheaper for young, wealthy people
+[^64]: Considering that the cost difference is tax-deductible.